v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/zero-hour-auto-purge.md

 ## Overview

-Zero-hour auto purge (ZAP) is an email protection feature that detects messages with spam or malware that have already been delivered to your users' inboxes, and then renders the malicious content harmless.
-How ZAP does this depends on the type of malicious content detected.
+Zero-hour auto purge (ZAP) is an email protection feature that detects messages with phish, spam, or malware that have already been delivered to your users' inboxes, and then renders the malicious content harmless.
+How ZAP does this depends on the type of malicious content detected; mail can be zapped due to mail content, URLs, or attachments.

 ZAP is available with the default Exchange Online Protection that is included with any Office 365 subscription that contains Exchange Online mailboxes.